RX series Veterinary

 The RX Series – The complete solution to your veterinary testing needs!

-Randox is an international healthcare diagnostics company with over 35 years experience as a supplier to the veterinary market.
+Randox is an international healthcare diagnostics company with 40 years’ experience as a supplier to the veterinary market.
 Our extensive product portfolio includes our state of the art RX series of clinical chemistry analysers specifically designed to accurately diagnose and effectively monitor the general health and well-being of a diverse range of animals, including companion animals, livestock, exotic species and birds.
 In addition, the wide measuring ranges of our assays ensure suitability across a vast range of species.
 Our RX range allows for accurate diagnosis of veterinary patients with on-site testing.

 RX series Dedicated Veterinary Test Menu